Move-In Checklist

 While plug-in string lights are not permitted in residence halls, battery-operated ones are a great way to spruce up your room and add a bit more light to your space.
 They also serve as an alternative to a reading light for when you’re working at night.

-If you end up keeping ready-to-eat microwave meals in your provided mini fridge, or making popcorn in your provided microwave, utensils, a bowl, and a plate are a good investment.
-Note that you won’t need more than one of each.
+If you end up keeping ready-to-eat microwave meals in your provided mini fridge or making popcorn in your provided microwave, bring along eating utensils, a bowl, and a plate.
+You likely that won’t need more than one of each.
+If you like to drink tea or coffee, consider a mug too.

 Items for Off Campus

-A general rule of thumb for living off campus is to reuse whatever you can from the res hall list above.
-This might include sheets, mattress topper, or shower caddy.
+A general rule of thumb for living off campus is to reuse whatever you can from the Residence Hall list above.
+This might include sheets, your mattress topper, or you shower caddy.
 Another good practice is to head to a department store within a few days after you move in to purchase any items you don’t have.

 The following list contains off-campus-specific move-in items.
-While the items on it aren’t limited to those living off campus, they are suggestions from students who reside outside of the res halls.
+While the items on it aren’t limited to those living off campus, they are suggestions from students who reside outside of the Residence Halls.

 1. Vacuum Sealer Bags